-The outcome of the Camera-Linux Compatibility Test is that the camera is recognized by the OS, and you can change the camera settings.
+The outcome of the Raspberry Pi Camera Test is that the camera is recognized by the OS, and you can take snapshots with the camera.
+The video output from the camera does not contain a lot of noise, and frames can be successfully captured using the Picamera SDK.